jshsmth/energy_portal/README.md

 # Energy Portal Demo

-A demonstration web application showcasing Next.js 15's full-stack capabilities through an energy account management system.
-This project serves as a practical example of building modern web applications with TypeScript and Tailwind CSS.
+Built in a single day, this is a full-stack demo using Next.js 15 to simulate an energy account management system.
+It showcases modern development with API routes, responsive UI using Tailwind CSS, and strong TypeScript practices, all built rapidly to demonstrate quick turnaround and tech fluency.

 ## Demo Features